3 New Spain & New France

 Acoma, New Mexico, Original Lithograph for Report of J.W.
 Abert of “His Examination of New Mexico in the Years 1846-47” to the Secretary of War

 Beyond initial explorers, most Spanish in the upper Rio Grande Valley were missionaries — Franciscan or Dominican monks — who meant no harm to the Pueblos but whose strict ideas about religion and sex met with a lukewarm reception.
-Most Indians never saw European women or children.
-In 1680, in the midst of a horrible drought, frustrated Indians led by San Juan Pueblo El Popé rose up and drove the Spanish out of the valley.
+Most Native Americans never saw European women, children, or families.
+In 1680, in the midst of a horrible drought, frustrated Pueblos led by El Popé rose up and drove the Spanish out of the valley.
 However, they invited the Spanish back after a short period to resume trading and help them fend off Apaches, who had migrated into the area from Canada around 1000 CE, and Comanches, who had broken off from Shoshone tribes in Wyoming and come south in the 17th century (some Apaches had helped the Pueblos in the original revolt).

 Spanish Realm During Reign of Philip II, 1598